nanaao/DInjector/README.md

 $detonator > .\Detonator.cs
 ```

-3. Compile the assembly and put it next to the Aggressor script.
+3. Compile the assembly to x64 and put it next to the Aggressor script.

 ![cs](https://user-images.githubusercontent.com/23141800/169656256-143f6cfa-0a33-4869-9bce-f7b1d58686e2.png)